temetvince/x4/README.md

 * https://steamcommunity.com/sharedfiles/filedetails/?id=2974334577

 ## Reshade Preset
-* The ReShade preset in this repository is called *temetvince.ini*
+* The ReShade preset in this repository is called *X4ReshadePreset.ini*

 ## Exe Flags
 * Run game in background: